 Operating System: Windows and Linux

 In terms of responding to security threats, the user interface is incredibly simple.
 When conducting an incident review, the user can start with a basic overview before clicking through to in-depth annotations on the past event.
 Likewise, the Asset Investigator does a fine job of flagging malicious actions and preventing future damage.
-You need to contact the vendor for a quotation so it’s clear that this is platform designed with larger organizations in mind.
+You need to contact the vendor for a quotation so it’s clear that this is a scalable platform designed with larger organizations in mind.

 Operating System: Windows and Linux